maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-42.md

 Upgrade the StakeManagerProxy contract to a new implementation at `0x97a3500083348A147F419b8a65717909762c389f`.
 Upgrade the ValidatorShareProxy beacon proxies by updating the `ValidatorShare` entry in the Registy to `0x053fa9b934b83e1e0ffc7e98a41aadc3640bb462`.

-As an example for the new ...POL functions, `buyVoucher` still exists and we can now also use `buyVoucherPOL` which both call the same function internally, the only difference being that the first one will trigger a migrate call to exchange MATIC for POL before moving on:
+As an example for the new POL functions, `buyVoucher` still exists and we can now also use `buyVoucherPOL` which both call the same function internally, the only difference being that the first one will trigger a migrate call to exchange MATIC for POL before moving on:
 ```
 function buyVoucher(uint256 _amount, uint256 _minSharesToMint) public returns (uint256 amountToDeposit) {
     return _buyVoucher(_amount, _minSharesToMint, false);